The Convict Ship Clara 1857

 Clara made a dramatic entrance into the Colony: “The convict ship Clara dropped her anchor in Owen’s anchorage on Saturday last after a providential and miraculous escape from shipwreck.
 The violence of the gale on Wednesday night drove her to the southward, and on to the Murray reef, over which she was driven without touching, although there is usually only six feet of water upon it ; she there anchored and sustained only a slight damage from the chain chafing against the cutwater” [Perth Gazette].

 From the Inquirer on 8th July 1857 with a

 correction a week later.

 There were no deaths recorded on the convict shipping and description lists and 262 convict numbers were assigned for the voyage ranging from 4239 to 4500.
 Joseph Murphy #4271 was the earliest convict to arrive in Western Australia who fought in the Crimean War.
-At least four of the enrolled pensioner guards had fought in the war.
+At least six of the enrolled pensioner guards had fought in the war.